 Mr. Ali may terminate his employment for "good reason" which means (a) a material reduction in Mr. Ali's base salary; (b) a material diminution in Mr. Ali's responsibilities as Chief Executive Officer of Inpixon; (c) the assignment of duties to the Company materially inconsistent with his position as CEO; (d) the requirement that he relocate his primary place of employment more than 20 miles from the office (unless such location is closer to the Mr. Ali's primary residence); (e) the Company's material breach of the employment agreement; provided that good reason based on a material breach shall exist only if within 90 days of the Company's act or omission resulting in a material breach, Mr. Ali notifies the Company in a writing of the act or omission, the Company fails to correct the act or omission within 30 days after receiving written notice; or (f) following a Change of Control (as defined in the Ali Employment Agreement), Mr. Ali ceases to hold the position of Chief Executive Officer.
-Upon termination for good reason the Company shall: (1) continue to pay to Mr. Ali's based salary plus housing and transportation allowance and commissions he would have otherwise received, subject to customary payroll practices and withholdings, for twenty-four (24) months; (2) upon termination or resignation, the value of 2x of any and all bonuses (including but not limited to annual bonuses; discretionary bonuses; performance bonuses; discretionary compensation; etc.); (3) upon termination or resignation, pay to Mr. Ali's coverage under such plan as of the date of termination; (5) upon termination or resignation, pay to Mr. Ali's new and for good reason the terms of Company's group health plan and Mr. Ali's coverage under such plan as of the date of termination; (5) upon termination or resignation, pay to Mr. Ali any unreimbursed business expenses and travel expenses that are reimbursable and (6) full vesting of any and all previously granted outstanding equity-based incentive awards subject to time-based vesting criteria.
+Upon termination for good reason the Company shall: (1) continue to pay to Mr. Ali's based salary plus housing and transportation allowance and commissions he would have otherwise received, subject to customary payroll practices and withholdings, for twenty-four (24) months; (2) upon termination or resignation, the value of 2x of any and all bonuses (including but not limited to annual bonuses; discretionary bonuses; performance bonuses; discretionary compensation; etc.); (3) upon termination or resignation, pay to Mr. Ali the value of any accrued but unpaid vacation time; (4) a lump sum payment equal to 24 months of COBRA premiums based on the terms of Company's group health plan and Mr. Ali's coverage under such plan as of the date of termination; (5) upon termination or resignation, pay to Mr. Ali any unreimbursed business expenses and travel expenses that are reimbursable and (6) full vesting of any and all previously granted outstanding equity-based incentive awards subject to time-based vesting criteria.